Creating drugs that can reach our most complicated organ

 You could help create new treatments to target brain tumours

 The most accurate way to study any disease is in the patient themselves.
 Yet less than 5% of patients with brain cancers get into a clinical trial.
 The Birmingham Brain Cancer Programme aims to get more patients into trials, and grow models of their disease from their own tumours to test new drugs and treatments on.
 Using real tumours will help identify how the cancer evolves over time and what effect current therapies (radiation and drugs) have on that process, leading to better outcomes for patients.

 Families like Robert's need your support

-'I want to be part of finding better treatments for the type of cancer which my wife Jean died from in 2017.
+'I want to be part of finding better treatments for the type of cancer which my wife Jean died of in 2017.
 I'm supporting brain cancer research at the University of Birmingham because I want my donation to go directly to specific frontline research.'

 Researcher Colin Watts needs your support

 'Our goal is to make the operating theatre an extension of the lab, bringing the lab to the patient.
 We want to create the largest trial in brain cancer on the planet, to develop better drugs and get results back to patients within 28 days to significantly improve their outcomes and their quality of life.'